-In the future, maybe even computational complexity analysis of simple approaches on simple instances can provide insights into problems with interacting components.
-Also, instance analysis where the influence of the different components is varied may help to understand how the interactions influence algorithm performance.
-A first step towards this has recently been taken by Nallaperuma et al. [17], who systematically analysed the difficulty of TSP instances for MMAS with different parameter settings.
-Other studies regarding instance features are for example the ones in [12-16].
+In the future, maybe instance analysis where the influence of the different components is varied may help to understand how the interactions influence algorithm performance.
+A first step towards this has recently been taken by Nallaperuma et al. [9], who systematically analysed the difficulty of TSP instances for MMAS with different parameter settings.

 It is interesting to note that no parameter tuning on the MMAS side of our approaches has been performed.
-We leave the fine-tuning of this, for example with the help of automated algorithm configuration [8], as a future exercise.
 We have made all code and all results publicly available: http://cs.adelaide.edu.au/~optlog/research/ttp.php.
+On this project website, we also have an extended version of this article with additional insights.